 Tables 6 and 7 identify current program priority projects in the near and longterm, respectively.
-Near-term projects anticipated between 2018 and 2021 are shown on Table 6, while long-term projects scheduled for 2022 through 2028 are shown on Table 7.
-Planning work for the Grant Line and Kasson Road Improvements Study began Spring 2014, and is expected to be completed by December 2018.
-Final design is expected to begin in early 2019, with constructed projected to start in fiscal year 2021-22.
+Near-term projects anticipated between 2019 and 2022 are shown on Table 6, while long-term projects scheduled for 2023 through 2029 are shown on Table 7.
+Planning work for the Grant Line and Kasson Road Improvements Study began Spring 2014 and resulted in the approval of an Environmental Impact Report in December 2018.
+Further project development focusing on discussion with Union Pacific Railroad began in spring 2019 and is expected to conclude in 2020, at which time final project design and right-of-way acquisition will begin.